 The communal living arrangement is a binary measure.
 It is assigned a value of 0 if households from different social groups live in segregated settlements, and a value of 1 if these households coexist within the same settlements.
-Social organizations is the count of village formal associations, including self-help groups, caste, religious, youth, and cooperative collectives.
+Social organizations is the count of village formal associations, including self-help, caste, religious, and youth groups, and cooperative collectives.